osmandapp/web/main/docs/user/personal/profiles.md

 ![Profile Context menu Android](@site/static/img/personal/profiles/profile_context_menu_visible_andr.png)  ![Profile Configure map menu Reset Android](@site/static/img/personal/profiles/profile_context_menu_hidden_2_andr.png)

 - **Map context menu**.
-In this part of the Customise UI section, you can reorder or hide items from the [map context menu](../map/map-context-menu.md).
+In this part of the Customize UI section, you can reorder or hide items from the [map context menu](../map/map-context-menu.md).
 - **<Translate android="true" ids="reset_to_default"/>**.
 Tapping it restores the original list of items in the main menu in the drawer.
 All your changes are instantly undone.
 - **<Translate android="true" ids="copy_from_other_profile"/>**.
 You can duplicate the element arrangement from another OsmAnd profile to this one.